This day in baseball history — Boston evens it up

 The Cards went down quietly in the ninth inning.
 The final score was Boston 8, St. Louis 4.

 The Series was even at three games apiece.
 The deciding game would feature Bob Gibson against Jim Lonborg.
 Both had been virtually unhittable in the Series.
-Something had to give.
+Something would have to give.